 2. Bottom up approach

 Integration of applications is a priority for organisations taking their future serious.
 The removal of repetitive tasks and the increase of data reliability are concrete results of application integration.

-The Chills application integration platform build on a new soft code technology enables application integrations where 1 platform expert decides with 1 business person the data requirements and subsequent data processing steps delivering the required information to management.
+The Chills application integration backend build on a new low code technology enables application integrations where 1 backend decides with 1 business person the data requirements and subsequent data processing steps delivering the required information to management.